dib-lab/2021-paper-ibd/manuscript.md

 This suggests that the genome queries create species umbrellas that represent sequence variation for the query genome itself as well as other closely related genomes that occur within a metagenome.

 ![
 **Alluvial plot depicting the set of genomes that anchored k-mers that were important for predicting IBD subtype.**
+The blocks on the left represent the breakdown of k-mer assignations from greedy exact matching against databases alone, while the blocks on the right represent k-mer assignations after metagenome assembly graph queries.
 ](images/alluvial_percent_of_hashes.png){#fig:alluvial}

 <!--